Gkcloud5/Better-future/Learning/Programming/Bash/Example scripts and explanation/Example/Improved clean-up script.md

 ### Explanation:

-* Created a special variable for
+* Created a special variable for location

 ### Things know:

+* we can use location as variable